Permania: Drilling Activity Update - January 24th, 2017

 Drilling Contractors

-As far as drilling contractors go, HP has the most exposure to the Permian Basin, with Nabors (NYSE:NBR), Patterson-UTI (NASDAQ:PTEN), Precision Drilling (NYSE:PDS), Trinidad Drilling (OTCPK:TDGCF), Ensign Energy Services (OTCPK:ESVIF), and Pioneer Energy Services (NYSE:PES) representing the other publicly-traded players.
+As far as drilling contractors go, HP has the most exposure to the Permian Basin, with Nabors (NYSE:NBR), Patterson-UTI (NASDAQ:PTEN), Precision Drilling (NYSE:PDS), Trinidad Drilling (OTCPK:TDGCF), Ensign Energy Services (OTCPK:ESVIF), and Pioneer Energy Services representing the other publicly-traded players.

 Source: DrillingInfo data, Internal Tracking Model